LGBT advice

 What are the differences between marriages and registered partnerships?

-For married lesbian couples, the surviving partner will receive an OASI survivors’ pension if she is at least 45 years old and they had been married for at least five years.
-By contrast, in a registered partnership she would only receive a pension if, and for as long as she has a child under the age of 18.
+For married lesbian couples, the surviving partner will receive an OASI survivors' pension if she is at least 45 years old and they had been married for at least five years.
+By contrast, in a registered partnership she would only receive a pension as long as she has a child under the age of 18.

 What do cohabiting couples need to know?